 Limited Visual Assessments

-A Level 1 Limited Visual assessment is where Inventory Arborists evaluate designated areas either from vehicles or from walking down paths, streets, or sidewalks to identify high and extreme risk trees.
+A Level 1 Limited Visual assessment is where Arborists evaluate designated areas either from vehicles or from walking down paths, streets, or sidewalks to identify high and extreme risk trees.
 These assessments are intended to cover large areas very quickly with small amounts of details being recorded for each tree.
 Level 1 assessments can also be used to identify areas or certain trees that may need to have Level 2 or Level 3 assessments conducted as well.